Homemade pie crust is something that definitely takes some practice.

 Then pulse it a few times until coarse and crumbly.

-Continue to pulse while adding enough of the ice cold water (a tablespoon at a time and NO ice cubes) until it resembles coarse wet sand.
-Usually it’s about 6 to 8 tablespoons.
+Continue to pulse while adding enough of the ice cold water (a tablespoon at a time and NO ice cubes) or vodka until it resembles coarse wet sand.
+Usually it’s about 3 to 4 tablespoons.
 However it could be less or more depending on the humidity level and other factors.

-Place dough crumbles onto a piece of parchment paper and form it into a disc.
+Place dough crumbles into a bowl or clean work surface and form it into a disc.

 Roll the dough out to fit a 9-inch pie plate with a one inch overhang.
 Then roll it back onto the rolling pin.